To Shake the Sleeping Self 3/7/2021

 The Crew won the US Open Cup in 2002 and the Supporters' Shield - best regular season record - in 2004, 2008, and 2009.

-As all Crew fans know, however, 2008 was the greatest year in franchise history.
+Until 2020, the greatest year in franchise history was 2008.
 We won MLS Cup, Guillermo Barros Schelotto won league MVP, Chad Marshall was named Defender of the Year, and Sigi Schmid - may he rest in peace - won Coach of the Year.

 The 2015 MLS Cup final, at home against Portland was... not so great.

-I'm not going to say anything about the sonofabitch former owner of the team, Anthony Precourt, but I will say: We Saved the Crew!
+- I'm not going to say anything about the sonofabitch former owner of the team, Anthony Precourt, but I will say: In 2018, we saved the Crew!

 I've attended most of the US National Team games in Columbus - including every US/Mexico World Cup Qualifier.
 The most recent Mexico qualifier (November 2016) was a real gut-punch, a weak performance in the first half followed by bad defending on a set piece at the end of the game.